Milling machine drilling into metal with cutting fluid flowing to control heat and clear shavings

 Why the Extra Cobalt Makes a Difference

-The addition of cobalt isn’t just for show; it brings some serious, practical benefits to the table, especially when you’re drilling through challenging materials.
+The addition of cobalt isn’t just for show; it brings serious, practical benefits, especially when you’re drilling through challenging materials.
 Let’s break down the main advantages:

 • Extreme Hardness: Cobalt alloys are significantly harder than standard high-speed steel.
-This means they can cut through very tough materials like stainless steel, cast iron, titanium, and other hardened metals without losing their sharp edge.
+This means they can cut through stainless steel, cast iron, titanium, and other hardened metals without losing their sharp edge.

 • Superior Heat Resistance: Drilling creates friction, and friction creates heat.
-A lot of heat.
-Cobalt allows the drill bit to maintain its hardness even at higher temperatures that would normally make regular steel bits soft and prone to breaking or deforming.
-This is crucial for deep holes or drilling into dense materials where heat build-up is inevitable.
-A bit that stays hard at high temps will drill more efficiently and last longer.
+Cobalt allows the drill bit to maintain its hardness at higher temperatures that would normally make regular steel bits soft and prone to breaking.
+This matters most for deep holes, where heat build-up is inevitable.

-• Extended Bit Life: Because cobalt bits are harder and more heat-resistant, they simply last much longer than standard HSS bits when used for their intended purpose.
-This means fewer trips to the store for replacements and less downtime on your project.
+• Extended Bit Life: Because cobalt bits are harder and more heat-resistant, they last much longer than standard HSS bits when used for their intended purpose.
 For anyone who drills metal frequently, this longevity translates directly into cost savings and fewer interruptions.

-• Improved Performance in Hard Materials: This is the big one.
-If you’re working with materials that are too hard for a regular drill bit, a cobalt bit is often your best bet.
-They can power through these tough jobs with less effort, reducing the chance of the bit skidding or binding.
+• Improved Performance in Hard Materials: If you’re working with materials too hard for a regular drill bit, a cobalt bit is often your best bet, reducing the chance of the bit skidding or binding.

-• Precision Drilling: The ability of cobalt bits to maintain their shape and sharpness allows for more precise holes.
-This is important for applications where accuracy is key, such as in automotive repair, machinery, or any situation requiring tight tolerances.
+• Precision Drilling: The ability of cobalt bits to maintain their shape and sharpness allows for more precise holes — important for automotive repair, machinery, or any application requiring tight tolerances.

 When Should You Use Cobalt Drill Bits?